niyatisharma100307-crypto/WorkForce-fee/README.md

 Add notifications
 Add more dashboard features
 Deploy the complete application

---Project Status
+Project Status

 This project was developed as part of our 2nd Year Front-End Engineering (FEE) coursework.

-The current version contains the main frontend pages and application flow for students, teachers and public users.
+The current version includes the main frontend pages and application flow for students, teachers and public users.

 Team

-Developed by: G11-PID-18(TEAM ID)
+Team ID: G11-PID-18

+Team Members
-Team Member 1-Niyati Sharma
+Niyati Sharma
-Team Member 2-Parth Jangra
+Parth Jangra
-Team Member 3-Kunal Arora
+Kunal Arora
-Team Member 4-Yashvi Singla
+Yashvi Singla